greatroboticslab/HumanoidRobotTrainingData/README.md

 On Local Server, you can do the following to download videos.

-     XXXX
+	bash local_server_script/batchvideos.sh

- The downloaded videos will be saved to XXXX

- After downloading, you need execute XXXX script to identify the relavant videos.
+The downloaded videos will be saved to video_processing/rawvideos/ The script will then attempt to identify and transcribe the videos.
+If this fails, the videos will still be saved.

- Once the relavant videos are identified, you need to execute XXXX to populate relavant video folder which is under video processing folder.

- XXX

 ### Generating Tasks